zapata-engineering/orquestra-core/docs/guides/backends.rst

 If you want to use some specific features from a particular framework (e.g. drawing circuits from qiskit) feel free to export/import and do it!
 Examples of using the import and export functions for this purpose can be found in the :ref:`getting started tutorial <beginner_translating_circuits>`.

-- Please double check if we're not changing the values/signs for some gates, e.g. cause we're using different conventions (some gates are in the reverse order, inverted gates) @yogi you said you might know what this is about? (@yogi to ask Michal on monday morning) - Waiting for answers from Michal

-How to integrate your own backend @yogi
+How to integrate your own backend
 =================================

-We have simplified the process of integrating any simulator into orquestra library.
-First you need to create a function that can translate gates between your library and `orquestra <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/circuits/_builtin_gates.py>`.
-The create a class method that inherits from ``QuantumSimulator`` using the approach below:
+We have simplified the process of integrating any simulator into Orquestra Core.
+First you need to create a function that can translate gates between your library and `Orquestra's gates <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/circuits/_builtin_gates.py>`.
+Then create a class method that inherits from ``QuantumSimulator`` using the approach below:

 .. literalinclude:: /examples/backends_guide.py
   :start-after: # Inherit QuantumSimulator
   :end-before: # End Inherit QuantumSimulator

-``QuantumSimulator`` has some abstract classes, that needs to be overwritten in order to use the library.
+``QuantumSimulator`` has some abstract classes that needs to be overwritten in order to use the library.
 For example, we need to define ``run_circuit_and_measure`` again in the class we created above.
 Here is an example of this approaach:

 .. literalinclude:: /examples/backends_guide.py
   :start-after: # overwrite run_circuit_and_measure
   :end-before: # End overwrite run_circuit_and_measure

 If you have credentials to access hardware, you can provide this to ``QuantumBackend`` when you initialize it.
 The process might vary between each backend.
 Check the ``QuantumBackend`` documentation for your hardware to find the credentials it accepts.
-If no credentials were provided, ``QuantumBackend`` will fail when you try to execute a function as you do not have permission to access the hardware. ``QuantumSimulator`` do not require any credentials as they are executed on a local environment.
+If no credentials were provided, ``QuantumBackend`` will fail when you try to execute a function as you do not have permission to access the hardware. ``QuantumSimulator``\ s do not require any credentials as they are executed on a local environment.

 - two sections, one for real hardware, one for simulators